H.R. 4002 (113th Congress)

 The bill was introduced into the United States House of Representatives during the 113th United States Congress.

 Background

 The Miami Tribe of Oklahoma is the only federally recognized Native American tribe of Miami Indians in the United States.
 The people are descended from Miami who were removed in the 19th century from their traditional territory in present-day Indiana, Michigan, and Ohio.
 Of the 3,908 enrolled tribal members, 775 live in the state of Oklahoma.
 Enrollment in the tribe is based on documented lineal descent.
-They adopted a corporate charter on June 1, 1940 as a result of the Oklahoma Indian Welfare Act.
+They adopted a corporate charter on June 1, 1940, as a result of the Oklahoma Indian Welfare Act.

 Provisions of the bill

 This summary is based largely on the summary provided by the Congressional Research Service, a public domain source.

 The bill would accept the request of the Miami Tribe of Oklahoma to revoke the charter of incorporation issued to that tribe and ratified by its members on June 1, 1940.
+The bill was introduced to formally approve the Miami Tribe of Oklahoma’s request to revoke its 1940 corporate charter, a measure that had full tribal support and was endorsed by the Department of the Interior.